adeoladev/laraboard/README.md

     - Search threads

 ## Cons
-- No captcha system
-- No green-text or spoiler text
+- No green-text or spoiler-text

 ## Installation
 ```sh